Brandon Davidson

-Brandon Davidson (born August 21, 1991) is a Canadian professional ice hockey defenceman who is currently playing with Färjestad BK of the Swedish Hockey League (SHL).
-He has previously played in the National Hockey League (NHL) for the Buffalo Sabres, San Jose Sharks, Calgary Flames, Chicago Blackhawks, New York Islanders, Montreal Canadiens and Edmonton Oilers, who selected him in the sixth-round, 162nd overall, in the 2010 NHL Entry Draft.
+Brandon Davidson (born August 21, 1991) is a Canadian professional ice hockey defenceman who is currently playing with HC Kometa Brno of the Czech Extraliga (ELH).
+He has previously played in the National Hockey League (NHL) for the Buffalo Sabres, San Jose Sharks, Calgary Flames, Chicago Blackhawks, New York Islanders, Montreal Canadiens and Edmonton Oilers, who selected him in the sixth-round, 162nd overall, in the 2010 NHL Entry Draft and Färjestad BK (SHL).

 Playing career

 Junior

 Prior to playing professional hockey, Davidson played junior with the Regina Pats of the Western Hockey League.
 Davidson was named the Pats Rookie of the Year after the 2009–10 season.
-Davidson was selected in the sixth round, 162nd overall by the Edmonton Oilers during the 2010 NHL Entry Draft.
+Davidson was selected in the sixth round, 162nd overall, by the Edmonton Oilers during the 2010 NHL Entry Draft.
 In his final season of junior hockey, Davidson served as the Pats captain.